 - Malignant pericardial effusion: 8 weeks

 - Multiple brain metastases: 1–2 months without radiation; 3–6 months with radiation

 - Malignant ascites, malignant plural effusion or malignant bowel obstruction: <6 months

-Categories of treatment can be considered as well.
+Categories of end stage cancer treatment can be considered as well.
 Categories listed here are evaluations of tumor progressions and likely treatment or non-treatment options.

 Oncologists traditionally rely on charts that rank malignancies on scales of treatablility/probability of cure/prognosis, from curable to untreatable.
 The most common malignancies are categorized from the point of view of hospice appropriateness.
 Treatments and medications change quickly; this chart is a guideline as specific diseases may move from one category to another.

 Treatable; high probability of complete remission, low probability of cure.

 - Adult acute myeloblastic leukemia and acute lymphoblastic leukemia